samsomsabu/Mini-LLM-Powered-Question-Answering-System-Using-RAG/README.md

 * Google Colab (Free-tier with T4 GPU)

-### 4.4 Where AI Tools Were Used

-This README and code were partially generated using Gemini.
-Tasks included:
+## 4.1.
+Use of AI-Powered Development Tools

+This project, including both the code and this documentation, leveraged AI-powered development tools (e.g., ChatGPT by OpenAI) to enhance efficiency and accelerate the development process.
+These tools were utilized for:

+* Generating foundational code snippets for core RAG components (embedding, vector store interaction).
-*Providing recommendations for suitable open-source LLMs compatible with resource constraints.
+* Providing recommendations for suitable open-source LLMs compatible with resource constraints.
-*Supporting the refinement and debugging of various code segments.
+* Supporting the refinement and debugging of various code segments.

 ---